 Nearly two years after Puerto Rico’s tourism industry came to a screeching halt from the devastating Hurricane Maria, it’s full speed ahead and nothing but optimism for the Caribbean island with a remarkable comeback story.

 July 1, 2019, marks the one-year anniversary of the launch of the Discover Puerto Rico destination marketing organization, and CEO Brad Dean is all smiles when reporting on the massive strides thus far.

-“When we first launched in July 2018, it was our mission to ensure the reality of the island was being covered by media, and we started the #CoverTheProgress campaign,” he said.
+“When we first launched in July 2018, it was our mission to ensure the reality of the island was being covered by media, and we started the #CoverTheProgress campaign,” he said, pointing out that the campaign has since won a Cannes Silver Lion award.
 “In January 2019, Hamilton was brought to the island by our friend Lin-Manuel Miranda, and Jimmy Fallon filmed his first remote show from the island.”

 Those and other efforts have paid off, Dean said, with accolades such as being named the No. 1 Place to Go in 2019 by The New York Times as well as stellar tourism statistics.

 “2019 Q1 lodging numbers were on par with 2017 Q1 levels, which provides a proof point of the island’s prosperity and speaks to the efforts made by Discover Puerto Rico,” Dean said.